p4lang/gsoc/2025/ideas_list.md

 - ![dif-medium]: CS undergraduate level knowledge/skills are required.
 - ![dif-hard]: Deeper and more specialized knowledge/skills are required.

-**Project sizes are specifided in hours.
+**Q3: Project sizes are specifided in hours.
 How many weeks do they correspond to?**

 [size-s]: https://img.shields.io/badge/Size-90_hour-green
 [size-m]: https://img.shields.io/badge/Size-175_hour-blue